 Once you’ve met the skill requirements, there are plenty of directions you can take web development.
 For example, you could specialize in app development or work alongside a marketing agency to help with their services.
 Alternatively, you could keep your work entirely freelance.

-Other than a laptop, you need to buy some software.
-This is the biggest startup cost (other than the course you might need to take).
-But one of the main benefits of web development is that it can be incredibly well-paying, so you should make this money back quite quickly.
+Other than a laptop, you may need to buy some software.
+Many developers start with free tools and only invest in paid software once they have paying clients covering the cost.
+One of the main benefits of web development is that it can be incredibly well-paying, so you should recoup any startup costs fairly quickly.

 Pros

-• quite a flexible industry – plenty of specialization
+- quite a flexible industry, with plenty of specialization options

 Cons